How to Attain Your Long Wanted Peace of Mind

 Whether we realize it or not, we are never worried about appearances and events themselves, but about our possible reactions to them.

-Our cultural programing has taught us when is the appropriate time to laugh, to cry, to be insulted, even what should make us fall sick.
-There are certain primitive societies where a person will instantly die if their witch-doctor points a bone at them.
+Our cultural programming has taught us which triggers are right to make us laugh, to cry, to be insulted, even what should make us fall sick.
+Look at this crazy proof if you are having hard time to believe it.
+Namely, there are certain primitive societies where a person will instantly die if their witch-doctor points a bone at them.

-Negative events don't stand by themselves as irritants.
+So called "negative" events don't stand by themselves as irritants -- period.
 For example, in some societies people's religious beliefs make them rejoice when their dear ones die, because they are, allegedly, "going to a better place".
-Now, whether it's a fact or not, it remains for all of us mortals to be seen, but to them it's a part of their holy belief, allowing their nervous system to experience joy.
+Now, whether it's a fact or not remains for all of us mortals to be seen, but to them it's a part of their holy belief, allowing their nervous system to experience joy.

 We, Christians grieve, experiencing it as a painful loss, tormenting ourselves selfishly for not having the pleasure of that person hanging around our life anymore.
 Now, needless to say, while that person was alive, in so many ways we never expressed that much of a care.

-Those eulogies are sometimes a piece of hypocritical crap, and our grieving is mostly a converted fear over our own precious asses having to end up like that one day----truth be told.
+Those eulogies are sometimes a piece of hypocritical crap, and our grieving is mostly a converted fear over our own precious asses having to end up like that one day -- let the truth be told.

-Thus, thanks to our upbringing and its manifesto of the appropriate emotional reactions we are basically scared of ourselves---that's right, scared of ourselves and of our imminent reactions where "we have no say whatsoever".
+Thus, thanks to our upbringing and its manifesto of the appropriate emotional reactions, we are basically scared of ourselves -- that's right, scared of ourselves and of our imminent responses to situations where "we have no say whatsoever".
 Like, what fool would feel indifferent about having a flat tire while rushing to an important meeting?

 And yet, when viewed from a little different angle, the whole event is merely suggesting something to be done, the rest of it is a pathetic emotional excess.
 For, all that the situation is really calling for is fixing that tire and giving a call to the person we are supposed to meet, with a simple explanation what has happened.